Frankel Conjecture and Sasaki geometry

 \subsection{Deformation of Sasaki structures}

 Let $(M, \xi, \eta, g)$ be a given Sasaki structure.
 Note that for any positive constant $\l\neq 1$, the naive scaling $(M, \l g)$ is not a Sasaki metric, for example, by \eqref{e-2-1}.
-But there is a well-known replacement in the Sasaki setting, called \emph{homothetic transformation} introduced by S. Tanno \cite{Tanno}.
+But there is a well-known replacement in the Sasaki setting, called \emph{D-homothetic transformation}, that is introduced by S. Tanno \cite{Tanno} (we shall use homothetic transformation for simplicity).
 It is induced by the transformation $\xi\mapsto\l^{-1} \xi$ and $\eta\mapsto \l \eta$; the corresponding metric is then given by

 Hence the transverse K\"ahler metric is rescaled indeed, but the scaling factor is different from that along the Reeb vector field direction.
 On the cone $X$, this can be realized by the transformation $r\mapsto \tilde r=r^\l$, and the K\"ahler form is given by